 How To Delete All Your Facebook Activity

-Therefore, as a user who desperately wants to remove your past embarrassments or other stuff from your Facebook timeline, you only have two options.
+If you are desperate and really want to remove your past embarrassments or other cringeworthy activity from your Facebook timeline, you only have two options.

 Delete your Facebook activity one by one

 If you still need your account, this is the only way you’ll have to do it.
 You can either go through your past posts by year in your timeline and remove it or use the little-known tool on this day to find your old stuff on Facebook and delete one activity group at a time.
 The only downside is that you’ll have to repeat it for a few days to search for and remove every old stuff you have posted on your timeline.
 Is that regret? :P Cool!
 Everyone feels the same when looking at their old posts.

-Another option is to use a macro to finish the job, but with Facebook changing time to time, it is impossible to get hold of one that does the job.
+Another option is to use a macro to finish the job, but as mentioned above, with Facebook changing from time to time, it is impossible to get hold of one that does the job.
 Try your own luck with iMacros for Chrome and Firefox.
 Here is the macro that worked for us in 2013.
 You’ll have to run this macro from the activity page.

 Delete your Facebook account

 It’s just a social media account, and I don’t see a reason why you should mull over about it.
 Especially when the company doesn’t care about you or your privacy.
 If removing all your Facebook posts is what will make you happy, go ahead and do it.
 Also, this is the most productive way to remove everything you did on Facebook.
 At least this way, you will be able to purge all your personal data from Facebook servers.
 And given the track record of Facebook abusing your personal data, you’d be doing yourself a favour.

 - Step 1: Click here to go to the settings page.